boomcamp/PHP7-mini-app/README.md

 # Design Constraints

-- Bootstrap or any CSS framework you prefer, having a responsive design is a plus.
+- Bootstrap or any CSS framework you prefer.

 # Database